tferdous17/flux/README.md

 ## Quick Terminology
 ### Producer
-- A Producer is simply a server/process/application that **sends** data into our system.
-An example producer can be Youtube, pushing videos/video chunks to a queue in order for it to be consumed later by a post-processing service.
+- A **Producer** is any server, process, or application that writes data into the system.
+For example, YouTube’s upload pipeline might push video chunks into a queue for downstream processing.

 ### Consumer
-- A Consumer is simply a server/process/application that **reads** data from our system (via a pull-based model).
-An example would be the aforementioned post-processing service (or worker nodes) which consume from the queue.
+- A **Consumer** is a server, process, or application that reads data from the system using a pull-based model.
+Continuing the example, a video-processing service would consume those queued chunks for encoding or analysis.

 ### Broker
-- The Broker is the core storage mechanism/queue that holds data.
-This is what producers and consumers are communicating with to send/read data, and is really a bunch of subcomponents built on top of each other.
+- A **Broker** is the core component responsible for **storing** and **serving** data.
+Producers write to brokers and consumers read from them.
+Internally, a broker is composed of multiple lower-level storage structures such as partitions, logs, and log segments.

 ### Partition
-- Partitions are the underlying storage mechanism of Brokers (our "queue") and are really just immutable, append-only log files.
-This is where data really gets produced to/consumed from.
-Partitions are technically made up of other subcomponents such as logs and log segments.
+- A **Partition** is the fundamental storage unit within a broker—an immutable, append-only log.
+Producers append messages to partitions, and consumers read from them sequentially.
+Each partition is itself composed of lower-level structures like log segments and index entries.

 ### Topic
-- Topics are just logical groupings of partitions (and by extension, messages).
-To continue with the earlier example, a potentional topic could be "Video Post Processing" and _only_ contains partitions related to storing videos to be consumed later by a post-processing service.
+- A **Topic** is a logical grouping of partitions (and by extension, messages).
+Topics organize data streams by use-case.
+For example, a topic named "video-post-processing" could contain all partitions related to video chunks awaiting downstream processing.

 ## High-Level Visual Overview (Simplified)